 Method 2If you are an administrator, you must perform the following tasks:

-Temporarily increase the database size limit by 1 GB.
+- Temporarily increase the database size limit by 1 GB.

-Selectively remove unnecessary database content.
+- Selectively remove unnecessary database content.

-Defragment the database to reduce the database to a level that is in the defined boundaries of the database size.
+- Defragment the database to reduce the database to a level that is in the defined boundaries of the database size.

 After you make create the